Pennsylvania

 • Older housing stock can mean aging wiring, limited outlet placement, and panel setups that no longer match modern appliance use.

-• Finished or partially finished basements may add lighting, dehumidifiers, sump equipment, and storage loads that were not part of the original electrical plan.
+• Finished or partially finished lower levels can add lighting, dehumidifiers, entertainment equipment, workspace loads, and storage-area demand that were not part of the original electrical plan.

-• Moisture in basements and crawl-adjacent areas can affect outlets, fixtures, and wiring conditions over time.
+• Moisture in basements and crawl-adjacent areas can still affect outlets, fixtures, and wiring conditions over time.

 Why that matters